 - Throw yourself on the grass at Vondelpark.
 Bring a beer, a joint, wine… whatever tickles your fancy.

 - Peek inside the windmill of Molen van Sloten (the only windmill in South Amsterdam open to tourists).

 - Enjoy a classical concert at Concertgebouw.

-– Sample a wide range of global cuisine in the area’s many restaurants.
+- Taste global cuisine in all the restaurants.

-Additionally, De Pijp is also known for its great food scene, ideal for starting your night or for beating a hangover.
-A cool area with a youthful and bohemian vibe, you’ll be glad you choose to stay in De Pijp over the centre.
+De Pijp also has a sick food scene, AKA the best hangover cure in existence.
+A cool area with a youthful and bohemian vibe yet still close to the city’s main madness, backpackers in Amsterdam will be glad they chose to stay in De Pijp over the centre.

 Top Things to Do in De Pijp